feliperobledo/tetris/blog.md

 This space is intended for me to talk about my daily progress.

+## August 25, 2021

+Picking up trying to generate the XCode project.
+I am trying to identify where in the `project.yml` I have an error.

+Figured out the problem.
+Turns out that the `fetch_os_specific_providers` bash helper was doing an early return that bypassed the `popd` command, meaning that we were pushing a path but not popping it from the stack.
+Then the `xcodegen` executable was trying to find a `project.yml` in there.

+After fixing the above problem and debugging my SDL2 Framework path in the `project.yml`, I finally got the whole flow to work.
+I got the console app built and run from XCode!

 ## August 24, 2021

 I changed the project structure so that build targets and artifacts happen outside of the source folder.